 Rwandan companies have won five awards at a regional meeting of tea stakeholders underway in Kampala, Uganda.

-Rwanda also produced the winner of the overall award at the 4th African Tea Convention.
+Rwanda also produced the winner of the overall award at the 4th African Tea Convention on Wednesday.

 The meeting was opened by Uganda Prime Minister Ruhakana Rugunda on Wednesday.

-Rwandan tea is traded on the Mombasa tea auction market and has continuously outperformed other regional teas during auctions, fetching as high as US$5 a kilogramme.
+Rwandan tea is traded in Mombasa, Kenya and has continuously outperformed other regional teas during auctions, fetching as high as US$5 a kilogramme.

 Participants at the forum discussed developments in the tea value chain, including factors affecting tea farmers and other key players.